Skip to content

 Glycemic Load Calculator

-An educational tool to help you estimate the Glycemic Load (GL) of nuts, seeds, and dried fruits to understand their potential impact on blood sugar.
+An evidence-based educational tool to estimate the Glycemic Load (GL) of nuts, seeds, and dried fruits, helping you understand their potential impact on blood sugar levels for informed dietary choices.

 ⚠️ IMPORTANT MEDICAL DISCLAIMER

-This tool is for **informational purposes ONLY** and is **NOT a substitute for medical advice from a qualified healthcare professional.** If you have diabetes or any other medical condition that requires blood sugar management, you **MUST** work with your doctor, a registered dietitian, or a certified diabetes educator to create a safe and personalized dietary plan. **Do not use this tool to self-manage diabetes or make changes to your treatment plan without medical supervision.**
+This tool is for informational purposes ONLY and is NOT a substitute for medical advice from a qualified healthcare professional.
+If you have diabetes, prediabetes, or any medical condition requiring blood sugar management, you MUST work with your doctor, registered dietitian, or certified diabetes educator to create a safe, personalized dietary plan.
+Do not use this tool to self-manage diabetes or make changes to your treatment plan without medical supervision.

 Understanding GI vs. GL: A More Complete Picture